john-k-walton/Prologue-Oscillators/README.md

 * Plaits_LFO2_WT2.0 - same oscillators as above but managed by Peter's LFO2 schema. wander the sonic landscape yourself with an Internal LFO modulating one direction, and Prologue's LFO in the other; mix it up with a square wave LFO! or audio rate for complete nonsense!

+* Modal2.Zip - Envelope and LFO2 schemas for MiniRings Modal physical model for vibrating materials - not to be confused with Strike-model.

 * Plaits.pdf - original online Plaits manual for reference only. please check it out!

 * M4 Cheat Sheet.pdf - simple chart to describe index system used in the enveloped versions. tape it to something, you'll need it.